 Dr. Paloma Matis

-I’m currently a research associate based at the Sydney Institute of Marine Science where I coordinate the IMOS Larval Fish Monitoring Program.
-I am also a Visiting Research Fellow at the University of New South Wales in the FAMER Lab.
+I am currently a Postdoctoral Researcher based at the Sydney Institute of Marine Science where I coordinate the IMOS Larval Fish Monitoring Program with Prof. Iain Suthers.
+I’m also a Visiting Research Fellow at the University of New South Wales in the FAMER Lab.

 My research interests include the ecology and early life history of marine fishes.
 I explore community dynamics of fish assemblages and how this relates to habitat availability and oceanography.
 I’m also interested in understanding impacts of environmental change on marine ecosystems, including species distributions.